-Because swimsuit season is nearly upon us, for this edition of the Best.
-Really, we spoke to more than a dozen stylish women, from stylists to fashion editors to musicians, about their favorite bikini, or two-piece, bathing suits.
-Each person sent along personal recommendations — based on fit, style, body type, and activity (could you surf in it?
-Is it more of a sunbathing suit?) — which we used as a blueprint to find some similar options to round out your search.
+Swimsuit season is upon us, and to help you hit the beach (or lake, or pool) in style, we spoke to more than two dozen fashionable women — including stylists, fashion editors, and chefs — about their favorite bikini or two-piece bathing suits.
+Each person sent along personal recommendations based on fit, style, body type, and activity (could you surf in it?
+Is it more of a sunbathing suit?), all of which we used as a blueprint to find some similar options to round out your search.

 For a High-Waisted Fit